-NOTE: You can change the automatic guidance path to a route by selecting the end of the path and selecting Navigate To > Route To.
-The automatic guidance path stays on the screen, allowing you to trace it while creating a route.
+NOTE: You can change the Auto Guidance path to a route by selecting the end of the path and selecting Navigate To > Route To.
+The Auto Guidance path stays on the screen, allowing you to trace it while creating a route.